fence-io/website/content/articles/k8s-resources-validation/kubeval/index.md

 # Conclusion

 It seems somewhat irrelevant to push the study of kubeval much further.
-It is clear that the tool is outdated, it is no longer maintained, is at least 10 versions of Kubernetes behind, and has therefore clearly become obsolete.
+It is clear that the tool is outdated, is no longer maintained, is at least 10 versions of Kubernetes behind, and has therefore clearly become obsolete.

 It remains, however, the first tool to have popularized offline validation of Kubernetes resources and it deserved to be mentioned.

 We will see other more modern tools in future articles.
-Stay tuned for the next episode!
+Stay tuned for the [next episode](../kubeconform/)!